Sidcup Lapidary & Mineral Society

 The Displays

-A close up of his cabinet filled with rare and unusual crystals and carvings.
+A close up of a cabinet filled with rare and unusual crystals and carvings

-Just some of the goodies on Roderick's stand.
+Just some of the goodies on one of the dealers stand

 Close up of a group of German Dactylioceras ammonites.